 With its stunning scenery and outdoor culture, Colorado has long attracted college students looking to experience four years of living in one of America’s most beautiful states.
-Unfortunately for college students on a budget, Colorado also happens to be one of America’s most expensive states.
+Unfortunately for students on a budget, Colorado also happens to be one of America’s most expensive states.
+Indeed, as of October 2019, Colorado’s overall cost of living is 31.5% higher than the national average.
 That’s why we’ve done some research to find the 10 most affordable college towns in Colorado by taking into consideration both cost of living and quality of life.

 Our editors used Wikipedia to make a list of every college town in Colorado, then used Sperling’s Best Places to rank them on general affordability.
 To figure out which college towns are most affordable, we looked at costs for housing, food, healthcare, transportation, and utilities, and compared them to the national average.
 We also considered features like amenities, crime rates, public transportation, and overall quality of life before narrowing our list down to the 10 most affordable college towns in Colorado.

 Cost of Living: 12.2% lower than the national average; 43.7% lower than the state average

 The median age of Alamosa’s population is 28 years old.
 Therefore, college students attending Adams State University will feel right at home in this pretty little town which is close to Great Sand Dunes National Park and Preserve.
 With plenty of historic and outdoor pastimes to enjoy here, college residents will appreciate Alamosa’s low cost of living.
 Housing costs average only 83% of the national average, while transportation averages only 66% of the norm.
 Meanwhile, average costs for food, entertainment, and utilities tend to average right on par with the national average.